wmclifford/mcp-maven-central-search/README.md

 Early development.
 Interfaces and behavior may change prior to the first tagged release.

+## Contributing

+See `CONTRIBUTING.md` for development standards and the contributor workflow.

 ## License

 MIT.
 See `LICENSE` for details.